 Much later on in 1904, the Storehouse was built by was built by Arthur Guinness Son & Co.
 Ltd for use as a fermentation house, and by December 2000 it opened the visitors center, which I had the chance to tour.

-The Storehouse is impressively large, offering 7 floors for your to explore, and as an added bonus your admission ticket includes a complimentary glass of Guinness which you can enjoy at the Gravity Bar, or by learning how to pour your own pint in the Guinness Academy.
+The Storehouse is impressively large with 7 floors to explore, and as an added bonus your admission ticket includes a complimentary glass of Guinness.

 The Storehouse is a busy place, not only is it the most popular tourist attraction in Dublin but it also produces 3 millions of pints of Guinness every day, making it the biggest stout export brewery in the world.